 - the patient does not qualify for participation in ongoing or pending clinical trials; and

 Requests for access to experimental therapies must be made by a qualified and licensed physician through BioMarin Medical Information and will be referred to a core team for evaluation.
-Qualified and licensed physicians may make such requests by submitting their contact information and a description of the request through BioMarin Medical Information’s “Medical Information Request Form” using the link below.
+Qualified and licensed physicians may make such requests by submitting their contact information and a description of the request through BioMarin Medical Information’s “Medical Information Request Form”.
 BioMarin anticipates it will acknowledge receipt of such requests within five business days after receipt of the form.

-For information on each of BioMarin’s current clinical trials, click here or click on the “Clinical Trials” link on the left of this webpage.
+For information on each of BioMarin’s current clinical trials, visit the clinical trials page.
 The linked webpages also include links to clinicaltrials.gov, the Federal Government’s website containing additional information about BioMarin’s current clinical trials.